gggraph/Cyber_Cave/README.md

   <img src=git-content/sculptingmc.gif />
 </p>

-Users can sculpt shapes by adding or substracting volumes with different tools.
+Users can sculpt shapes by adding or substracting volumes with different tools (**Mooduler** component).
 Mesh generation works with marching cubes algorithm.
 Physics work with CCL algorithm.
-You can add more tools adding **Mooduler** component to any gamobject in the scene and generate default shapes using **MoodulerCreator** component.
-Sculpt can only be painted with **Mooduler** gameobjects.
-Shapes have no uvs, shape's painting works with vertex colors.
+Generate default shapes by using **MoodulerCreator** component.
+Sculpts can only be painted with **Mooduler** gameobjects : shapes have no uvs, it works with vertex colors.

+Sculpting is synchronised.
+Shapes can be exported as .obj, .stl, .gcode files.

 ## Hand interaction